Phakiso Mochochoko: Legal career

 Mochochoko moved to South Africa in 1992, shortly before the 1994 South African general election, the first with universal adult suffrage.
 In 1994, he started representing Lesotho at its United Nations (UN) mission in New York.

 Mochochoko has held numerous international diplomatic roles, including Chairman of the Sixth Committee (Legal) of the UN in 1999.

 International Criminal Court

 Mochochoko played an important role in helping with negotiations for the creation of the International Criminal Court (ICC).
 He was one of the vice-chairs in the Rome conference where the Rome Statute of the International Criminal Court was negotiated.
 Mochochoko was one of the first five people who arrived in The Hague to set up the practical operations of the ICC in 2002.

-Mochochoko describes one of his major roles at the ICC as witness protection, since evidence from witnesses plays a major role in successful prosecutions.
+Mochochoko describes one of his major roles at the ICC as witness protection since evidence from witnesses plays a major role in successful prosecutions.
 In February 2011, he became the Head of the Jurisdiction, Complementarity and Cooperation Division.

 In September 2020, Mochochoko and Fatou Bensouda, chief Prosecutor of the ICC, had sanctions imposed on them by the United States in response to the ICC investigation in Afghanistan.
-The sanctions were lifted the Biden administration in April 2021.
+The sanctions were lifted by the Biden administration in April 2021.